Skip to main content

 Peripheral Proteins

-Studies show the catalytic domain of MMP 12 can bind bilayers through both α- and β- secondary structure regions of the protein.
+Studies show the catalytic domain of MMP 12 can bind bilayers through both α- and β-secondary structure regions of the protein.
 Figure \(\PageIndex{4}\) shows an interactive iCn3D model of the protein and its interaction with the membrane through the alpha-helical region.
 Once bound to the membranes, catalytic activity increases.

 matrix metalloproteinase (MPP) 12 _lipid bilayer..png

-Figure \(\PageIndex{4}\): Catalytic domain of peripheral membrane Protein MMP 12 Interacting with a bilayer.
+Figure \(\PageIndex{4}\): Catalytic domain of peripheral membrane Protein MMP 12 interacting with a bilayer.
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...wyF6WvRMx9JP6A

 Other MMPs localize to membranes in other ways.
 MMP-7 interacts with heparan sulfate proteoglycans (CD44) and lipid rafts.
 Others bind transmembrane proteins like integrins.

-Other examples of peripheral protein include many precursor forms of protein clotting factors.
-Clotting is initiated when the serine protease thrombin cleaves fibrinogen to form fibrin, which self-associates to form a fibrin clot or when thrombin activates platelet receptors.
+Other examples of peripheral proteins include many precursor forms of protein clotting factors.
+Clotting is initiated when the serine protease thrombin cleaves fibrinogen to form fibrin, which self-associates to form a fibrin clot, or when thrombin activates platelet receptors.
 The soluble precursor of thrombin, prothrombin, a zymogen, is activated on membrane binding through interactions with several proteins assembled on a negatively charged phospholipid (like phosphatidylserine) bilayer in the prothrombinase complex.
 How does the precursor zymogen interact with the membrane?
 It requires calcium ions, which bind to a series of gamma-carboxylated glutamic acid (GLA) residues on the zymogen.
 The enzyme that carboxylates the zymogen depends on Vitamin K.

 Figure \(\PageIndex{5}\) shows an interactive iCn3D model of bovine prothrombin Fragment 1 (N terminal) bound to a bilayer through its GLA domain (1NL2).